Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Meals: You will enjoy a full meal each day of the trek, including 15 breakfasts, 11 lunches, and 11 dinners.
 You can choose from lunch with tea or coffee in the morning and evening.
 We provide welcome drinks upon arrival at lodges and buffet-style dining at some lower-altitude properties.

 • Guides and Porters: An experienced, licensed, English-speaking guide trained in first aid and altitude safety will lead you on the trek.
 Two trekkers will share one porter.
-Porters carry a total of 25kg, so you should keep your gear to a maximum of 12kg.
+Porters can carry a total of 25kg, so keep your gear to a maximum of 12kg.
 An assistant guide will join the group if it has more than six trekkers.
 We fully cover the staff’s salaries, insurance, meals, flights, and accommodation.

 • Permit and Paperwork: We cover all required trekking permits.
 You need the Sagarmatha National Park Entry Permit, the Khumbu Pasang Lhamu Rural Municipality fee, and the TIMS Card.
 We include and arrange these as part of your package.

 • Trekking Gear: We provide a complimentary high-quality down jacket and a sleeping bag rated to –20 °C during the trek.
 You can return these after the trek.
-You’ll also receive a Pregrine Treks duffel bag and a trekking map as souvenirs.
+You’ll also receive a Peregrine Treks duffel bag and a trekking map as souvenirs.

 • Extra Amenities: We serve seasonal fruits and snacks during the trek.
 Wi-Fi is complimentary in luxury lodges up to Deboche, and mobile data may be available for a small cost in higher elevations.
 You can charge your electronics for free till Deboche.
 If these devices require high power or you need to charge multiple devices, a small additional fee may be incurred.